SteCiu01/DAX/DAX-Codes/Slicer-Filtering-Other-Slicers/README.md

-# Slicers Filtering Other Slicers
+# Slicers Filtering Other Slicers based on available data

 ### Basic Situation: in the data model you have a fact table, and several dim tables